cbare/cbare.github.io/_posts/2020-01-15-fourteenth-century.md

 ## War and taxes

 The noblity needed war to justify their existence, settle their quarrels and fill their coffers.
-The costs fell heavily on the working classes.
+The costs fell on the working classes, without regard to the opposition and resentment engendered.

 “It should be an established principle,” wrote Villani, “that war ought not to be paid for out of the purses of the poor but rather by those to whom power belongs.”

-Deschamps wrote “This grain, this corn, what is it but the blood and bones of the poor folk who have poughed the land?”
+Poet Eustache Deschamps wrote “This grain, this corn, what is it but the blood and bones of the poor folk who have ploughed the land?Wherefore their spirit crieth on God for vengeance.
+Woe to the lords, the councillors and all who steer us thus, and woe to all who are of their party, for no man careth now but to fill his bags.”

 ![Ploughing]({{ "/images/ploughing.jpg" | absolute_url }})